a7midi/emergent_v2/README.md

-Of course.
-Here is a comprehensive README file for your project.
-You can copy and paste the content directly into your README.md file on GitHub.

-Markdown

 # Emergent: A Causal Site Numerical Suite

 This repository contains the official numerical suite for the paper series "A Parameter-Free Causal Theory of Spacetime and Matter."
 It provides a full, end-to-end Python pipeline for generating finite causal sites, simulating their deterministic evolution, and deriving falsifiable, first-principles predictions for low-energy physics.